First-Hand Tips & Advice for Flying with a Newborn Baby

-The thought of flying with a newborn can be overwhelming.
+The thought of traveling with a newborn was overwhelming.
 With my first child the thought of leaving the house sent me into a tizzy, never mind the country!
 I wanted to believe I could still travel with baby, but was definitely not an effortless new mom.

 Flying with a Newborn…